When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pro Tip

-If you’re self-conscious about nursing in public and unsure whether you are adequately covered, practice nursing at home in front of a mirror.
-This will give you an idea of what it looks like to bystanders and help boost your confidence about nursing in public places.
+If you are self-conscious, practice nursing at home in front of a mirror.
+This helps you see what bystanders see and boosts your confidence before you head out.

 How to Use a Nursing Cover